Teaching Philosophy

 My classes are interactive and I strive to articulate connections between theory and applied projects while teaching.
 I believe that a student's ability to articulate their thoughts across multiple mediums (writing, speaking, prototyping, etc) creates a foundation for durable learning.
 I also believe in the importance of context to understand the meaning of an object of analysis.
 In the classroom, I emphasize that designs are not neutral, but actively shape and are shaped by their contexts.
 I believe this approach helps designers-in-training to better understand the complex relationships that designs inform and are informed by.
 You can read a fuller explanation of my philosophy here.

-I've taught classes across three institutions: Colby-Sawyer (CS), Indiana University (IU, as a "stand alone" graduate student), and Kennesaw State University (KSU).
+I've taught classes across three institutions: Colby-Sawyer (CS), Indiana University (IU, as “stand alone" graduate student), and Kennesaw State University (KSU).
 If you have any questions about these classes, feel free to drop me a line at mlahey (at) kennesaw (dot) edu!

 Class